Max Muncy Player Props: Dodgers vs. Blue Jays

 Max Muncy At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 144th, his on-base percentage ranks 72nd, and he is 29th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 142nd in batting average, 76th in on-base percentage, and 34th in slugging.

-- Muncy enters this game on a five-game hitting streak.
-During his last outings, he's hitting .381 with four homers.

-- Muncy has had at least one RBI in 43.9% of his games this year (36 of 82), with more than one RBI 15 times (18.3%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Muncy has an RBI in 37 of 83 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.